gonfva/gonfva.github.io/content/en/blog/2025-09-14-emails-whispery-site.md

 I'm learning.

 This app is probably the last one with a "vibe" approach.
-The next one will more agentic.
+The next one will be more agentic.
 More purposeful.
 With more automated test.
 Deployments from day one.
 With task definitions as Github issues.
 Tools defined.
 Workflows defined.

 And by the way, I used a third-level domain (email.whispery.site) because I have other plans for the second level (whispery.site)